zbsedefian/marx-search/README.md

 3. **Explore API endpoints**: review the routes in `main.py` to learn about the available data.
 4. **Learn the data schema**: inspect `models.py` and `migrate.py` to see how tables relate.
 5. **Check the React components**: look under `src/pages` and `src/components` to see how data from the API is rendered.

+### Importing additional works

+Run `python marx_search/scrape_marxists.py` to automatically download a set of texts from [marxists.org](https://www.marxists.org) and insert them into `marx_texts.db`.
+The scraper parses each work's table of contents to grab all chapter and section links.
+It currently ingests:
+* Critique of the Gotha Program
+* Manifesto of the Communist Party
+* Capital, Volume II
+* Capital, Volume III

 Currently the project contains no automated tests.
 Potential improvements include adding tests and expanding these instructions further.